 There is a reason why it’s at the bottom of the list.
 When I tried the Cheerson for myself, I immediately found myself frustrated with the fact that the charging cable doesn’t fit.
 What good is the color if you can’t even charge it properly?

 Aside from that, when I got it to fly, it doesn’t operate stably as to what was advertised.
 The feeling of the drone crashing lingers the longer it’s airborne.
 The flight time was okay with reaching the 6-7 minute margin, but that’s not enough especially with its fragile construction given that it should last longer since we’re looking at training drones here.

 I believe that the Cheerson would’ve been a decent drone if only its charging ports/cables were compatible.

-Before going online and ordering your drone, you have to consider factors in selecting the best mini drone to buy.
+Before going online and ordering your drone, you have to consider factors in selecting the best micro drone to buy.
 There are many things to consider, but I’ve named three of the essentials for you to get your money’s worth.

 Flight time is probably the most important factor to consider here.
 I cannot put enough emphasis on why you should be mainly considering flight time as an aspect of picking your drone.

 Just put it this way, your purpose in buying a mini drone is mainly to train yourself in piloting a bigger and more expensive drone in the future.
 Having a longer flight time means that you get to practice more after charging your batteries.